The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 Conclusion

-The echocardiogram is one of cardiology’s most versatile and informative investigations, answering questions about structure, function, and blood flow that no blood test or ECG can provide, with no radiation and no invasive procedure required.
+The echocardiogram is one of cardiology’s most versatile and informative tests.
+It answers questions about structure, function, and blood flow that no blood test or ECG can provide, with no radiation and nothing invasive required.

 Share WhatsApp Email Facebook X LinkedIn